 Retail scheduling is too operationally and financially consequential to manage with tools that were not designed for it.
 The direct cost of overstaffing, uncontrolled overtime, and predictive scheduling violations alone typically exceeds the annual cost of a dedicated scheduling platform.

 The best employee scheduling software for retail businesses is not simply the one with the most features.
-It is the platform that aligns staffing with demand, gives managers real-time cost visibility, automates compliance across every jurisdiction where you operate, and provides employees with the mobile tools they need to manage their own schedules effectively.
+It is the platform that aligns staffing with demand, gives managers real-time cost visibility, automates compliance across every jurisdiction in which you operate, and provides employees with the mobile tools they need to manage their schedules effectively.

 For growing retailers evaluating their options, prioritizing platforms built on workforce management infrastructure — rather than standalone scheduling apps — ensures the system will continue to serve the business as store count, headcount, and operational complexity increase.